 By Marty Dick from Houston, TX

 When ironing fabric that is especially wrinkled, wet a cloth, wring it out, and rub it along the fabric as you iron.
 This method adds a little moisture without making it too wet and works much better than even a steam iron.
-Your clothes will look like they just came from the cleaners!

 No ironing board or room for one?
 Iron your clothes over small square or round pillows.
 Placing the fabric over the pillows to iron is perfect for corners and hard to reach spots that need stretching out.

 My sister and I were away and she had a meeting to go to.
 Her shirt was quite wrinkled.
 After hanging it in a steam filled bathroom she used her hair straightener to touch it up.
-It worked good in a pinch.

 Instead of dampening the clothing you are ironing, try spraying your ironing board's cloth cover.
 It will spread out the moisture more evenly.
-Or, toss wrinkled clothing into a dryer with a damp towel before ironing.
-Wait a few minutes and the clothing should be damp and ready to iron.

 Use some sort of a pressing cloth when ironing delicate fabrics and don't use high heat.
 Lightweight cotton towels work well as a pressing cloth.
 Just lay the pressing cloth on the item you wish to iron and it will help protect it from the heat.

 Here are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community.